ramysh/trustline/README.md

   * Sends the same requests over 30 threads from Server B to A, but doesnt send the last one.

 * The final balance at each server is verified to correctly reflect the TransferRequest's sent to both servers

+##### User Service (user lookup service)

+* Currently the user is hard coded and the implementation is just embedded in the client.
+* But the idea is that it can be its own stand alone service and the payment servers will register when they start up.